Robert Clary, last of the ‘Hogan’s Heroes’ stars, dies at 96

 “I beg the next generation not to do what people have done for centuries — hate others because of their skin, shape of their eyes, or religious preference,” Clary said in an interview at the time.

-Retired from acting, Clary remained in good health and busy with his family, friends and his painting.
+Retired from acting, Clary remained busy with his family, friends and his painting.
+His memoir, “From the Holocaust to Hogan’s Heroes: The Autobiography of Robert Clary,” was published in 2001.

+“One Of The Lucky Ones,” a biography of one of Clary’s older sisters, Nicole Holland, was written by Hancock, her daughter.
+Holland, who worked with the French Resistance against Germany, survived the war, as did another sister.
+Hancock’s second book, “Talent Luck Courage,” recounts Clary and Holland’s lives and their impact.

-The actor, born Robert Widerman in Paris in March 1926, was the youngest of 14 children.
+Clary was born Robert Widerman in Paris in March 1926, the youngest of 14 children in the Jewish family.
 He was 16 when he and most of his family were taken by the Nazis.

 In the documentary, Clary recalled a happy childhood until he and his family was forced from their Paris apartment and put into a crowded cattle car that carried them to concentration camps.